 People to people links

 Canada has a low population density and a vast wealth of natural resources.
-The Canadian economy is the 11th biggest economy in the world by GDP (according to the International Monetary Fund's World Economic Outlook, October 2014 database).
+The Canadian economy was the 11th biggest economy in the world by GDP in 2013 (according to the International Monetary Fund's World Economic Outlook, October 2014 database).
 Australia was ranked 12th.
-It is highly integrated with the US economy, with each being the other's major trading partner.
+Canada is highly integrated with the US economy, with each being the other's major trading partner.
 Canada has retained its ranking as the 15th most competitive nation economically among 144 countries ranked by the World Economic Forum (in the 2014-2015 WEF Global Competitiveness Report).

 Trade and investment